Qt for Python

 Setup πŸ”¨

-Installation (1/3)
+Installation (1/2)

-• Qt for Python is distributed via Python Packages (.whl files)
+• Distributed via Python Packages (.whl files)

 • The official Python interpreter is supported - python.org